oslo-project/jwt/docs/pages/reference/main/parseJWT.md

 # parseJWT()

 Parses a JSON web token.
 Throws an `Error` if the token is not well-formed.
-This method does not verify the payload claim, such as expiration, or the signature.
+This method does not verify the payload claims, such as expiration, or the signature.

 ## Definition